daboynb/windows_scripts/README.md

 # unattend_auto.bat
 Script that integrates a custom unattend.xml file into an ISO.
+You can edit more stuff because it also mounts the image.

 Follow these steps:
 1) Install all programs inside the "req" folder